fastlane/packaged-fastlane/DEPLOY_README.md

 In terminal, call `path/to/destroot/fastlane` followed by a normal call to any `fastlane` action or lane.

 ### Background
-This is being build using the same method by which [CocoaPods-app](https://github.com/CocoaPods/CocoaPods-app) is building their bundled ruby.
+This is being build using the same method by which [CocoaPods-app](https://github.com/CocoaPods/CocoaPods-app) is building their bundled Ruby.
 But the process has been pared down to fit our needs.

-Some of the code might still contain traces of CocoaPods stuff, and defintely, the way that the `Rakefile` has been broken up could use some work.
+Some of the code might still contain traces of CocoaPods code, and defintely, the way that the `Rakefile` has been broken up could use some work.